The 5 Roles of An Employee Engagement Manager

 3. Incorporate A Feedback Culture

-But the big question here is- how are you going to have a systematic approach towards determining employees’ strengths and weaknesses?
-To help you out with that, employee engagement managers need to install a feedback system or feedback culture that is going to bolster your efforts in increasing the work rate of your employees.
-This feedback should be specific, on time, and transparent.
-An employee must know their strong and weak points so that they can improve themselves in the long run.
+But the big question here is- how will you have a systematic approach to determining employees’ strengths and weaknesses?
+To help you out with that, employee engagement managers need to install a feedback system.
+The feedback should be specific, on time, and transparent.
+An employee must know their strong and weak points to improve themselves in the long run.

 To make the employees proficient in their jobs